 The comparative financial statements and combining and individual nonmajor fund financial statements and schedule of expenditures of federal and state awards are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the comparative financial statements and the combining and individual nonmajor fund financial statements and the schedules of expenditures of federal and state awards and are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the comparative financial statements and the schedules of expenditures of federal and state awards and are fairly stated, in all material respects, in relation to the basic financial statements as a whole.